EXTENDED STAY : APPALACHIA

 THE PROJECT

-VISITORS DON'T VIEW THE WORK, THEY INHABIT IT
+VISITORS DON'T VIEW THE EXHIBIT, THEY INHABIT IT

-EXTENDED STAY: APPALACHIA is an immersive documentary intallation that reveals the hidden world of families living long-term in extended-stay hotels across Appalachia.
+EXTENDED STAY: APPALACHIA is an immersive documentary installation that reveals the hidden world of families living long term in extended-stay hotels across Appalachia.

-At the West Edge Factory in Huntington, West Virginia, the project constructs a full-scale replica motel environment, transforming industrial space into an inhabitable installation.
+At the West Edge Factory in Huntington, West Virginia, photographer, Karen Lippowiths, will construct a full-scale replica motel environment, transforming industrial space into a fully immersive installation.
 Visitors do not simply view the work; they move through and inhabit it.

 PROPOSED IMMERSIVE ELEMENTS: